DocumentationAPI Reference

 Building an "Add Destination" Connection Form

-This guide walks through dynamically building an "Add Destination" form to allow your users to test & connect their destination.
+This guide demonstrates building a dynamic "Add Destination" form to allow your users to test & connect their destinations.

 Step 1: [Server side] Set up scoped auth token generation